 Internships for credit are available during fall and winter semesters.
 Students should apply for an internship for any particular semester at least one-to-two months before that semester begins.
 Students are free to make their own arrangements to intern with an organization or a business not on the 2015-2016 Internship List PDF, but they still must fill out the paperwork in the semester before the anticipated internship in order to receive credit.

-In addition to filling out the forms (which are also available on the door of 542 O'Dowd and in 544 O'Dowd, the English Department main office, as well as PDF files), students must register for the course.
+In addition to filling out the forms that are online or available in 544 O'Dowd, the English Department main office, students must register for the course.
 Please provide an unofficial copy of your transcript pasted into an email to the program coordinator, as well as the names of two OU English professors with whom you have studied.

 Annie Gilson, Creative Writing Internship Coordinator: firstname.lastname@example.org

 Internships Set up by the Department of English:

 For students interested in working for the federal government, OU is partnering with a new federal program, entitled "Call to Serve."
 Information can be found on makingthedifference.org.
 Students should also contact the Career Center, which has more detailed information on the Call to Serve program, opportunities it offers, and application procedures.